Portland, Maine: Government

 The city has adopted a council-manager style government that is detailed in the city charter.
 The citizens of Portland are represented by a nine-member city council which makes policy, passes ordinances, approves appropriations, appoints the city manager and oversees the municipal government.
 The city council of nine members is elected by the citizens of Portland.
 The city has five voting districts, with each district electing a city councilor to represent their neighborhood interests for a three-year term.
 There are also four members of the city council who are elected at-large.
 The four at-large members are elected through Proportional ranked-choice voting.

 From 1923 until 2011, city councilors chose one of themselves each year to serve as Mayor of Portland, a primarily ceremonial position.
 On November 2, 2010, Portland voters narrowly approved a measure that allowed them to elect the mayor.
 On November 8, 2011, former State Senator and candidate for U.S. Congress Michael F. Brennan was elected as mayor.
 On December 5, 2011, he was sworn in as the first citizen-elected mayor in 88 years (see Portland, Maine mayoral election, 2011).
 The office of mayor is a four-year position that earns a salary of 150% of the city's median income.
-The current mayor is Kate Snyder, who defeated incumbent mayor Ethan Strimling in the 2019 Portland, Maine mayoral election.
+The current mayor is Mark Dion, who narrowly defeated city councilor Andrew Zarro after 5 ranked choice rounds in the November 2023 election.

 A city manager is appointed by the city council.
 The city manager oversees the daily operations of the city government, appoints the heads of city departments, and prepares annual budgets.
 The city manager directs all city agencies and departments, and is responsible for the executing laws and policies passed by the city council.
-The current city manager is Jon Jennings.
+The current city manager is Danielle West.

 Aside from the main city council, there is also an elected school board for the Portland Public School system.
 The school board is made up in the same manner of the city council, with five district members, four at-large members and one chairman.
 There are also three students from the local high schools elected to serve on the board.
 There are many other boards and committees such as the Planning Committee, Board of Appeals, and Harbor Commission, etc. These committees and boards have limited power in their respective areas of expertise.
 Members of boards and committees are appointed by city council members.

 On November 5, 2013, Portland voters overwhelmingly approved an ordinance to legalize the possession and private use of cannabis for adults, making the city the first municipality in the Eastern United States to do so.

 James E. Craig was chief of the Portland Police Department from 2009 to 2011.
 He would later go on to become the chief of the Cincinnati Police Department and Detroit Police Department.

 In the U.S. House of Representatives, Portland is included in Maine's 1st congressional district and is currently represented by Democrat Chellie M. Pingree.